zacharyyamaoka/DE3-Audio/docs/_build/html/_sources/intro.rst.txt

 *********************

 The best data is data taken from the actually test distribution.
 To generate this dataset, we set up the dummy head and projector in the same room and configuration as it would shown on the demo day.
-The program would then pick a heading direction and display it on the floor.
+The program would then pick a heading direction and display it on the floor for the person to follow.
 In the background a Python script ran that captured a sound recording every 30s.
-Essentially: the computer would tell the person where to stand, the person would move to that location while making sound, then the computer would capture a sound recording.
+Essentially: the computer would tell the person where to stand, the person would move to that location while making sound, and the computer would capture a sound recording.

 **Heading Display**